GuillaumeJasmin/typescript-request-schema/README.md

 Axios Schema make possible to define your schema in one place and then use `axios.request()` without the need to type output for each request.
 It also add new types like `urlParams`, `params` and `data`.

+`schema` object is a mix of plain JavaScript and TypeScript definition.
+That is possible with the powerful `as` keyword.

 ## Example

 ```js